 - When your hand is no longer visible, place the mic in this position.

 The simplest option to try first is plugging directly into the camera.
 With this option, you will be able to play with the EQ in post-production to manipulate the audio.
 The EQ settings control different parts of your voice to get your desired sound.
-This method also allows you to create EQ presets that can be used for other videos that you record in the studio.
+This method also allows you to create EQ presets which can be used for other videos that you record in the studio.

 Audio Product Recommendations to Get You Started: